Wednesday, February 24, 2021

 My First Character

 Here is an example character I made while reading the rules (always a good way to check to see if you understand them).
 I'm not sure I did inventory correctly; I'm going to re-read that part.
 You have inventory slots equal to your CON defense.
-Small/like things can be grouped together (not sure smoke bombs and rations can be grouped, probably a judgment call).
-Also your gifts/cybernetics take up PSY inventory, as I recall, so I probably need to track that.
+Small things can be grouped together.
+Also your gifts/cybernetics take up slots in your PSY inventory.
 Everything here was rolled randomly.
 I want to play this guy.
 If anything, I feel like he might have too many "things" going on, but some of them are one-use, so...

 Summary